codsen/codsen/packages/string-unfancy/readme.md

 **[⬆ back to top](#)**

+## Can we use `lodash.deburr` instead?

+No. It [won't even convert](https://runkit.com/embed/2oy0v80zzfsw) a single m-dash!
+It's a different tool for a different purpose.

 ## Contributing

 - If you **want a new feature** in this package or you would like us to change some of its functionality, raise an [issue on this repo](https://bitbucket.org/codsen/string-unfancy/issues/new).